Alaska: Religion

 The Pew Research Center in 2014 determined 62% of the adult population practiced Christianity.
-Protestantism was the largest Christian tradition, dominated by Evangelicalism.
-Mainline Protestants were the second largest Protestant Christian group, followed by predominantly African American churches.
-The Roman Catholic Church remained the largest single Christian tradition practiced in Alaska.
-Of the unaffiliated population, they made up the largest non-Christian religious affiliation.
+Of the Christian denominations, Catholicism was the largest Christian group.
+When Protestant denominations were combined, Protestantism was the largest Christian tradition, with Evangelicalism being the largest movement within the Protestant group.
+The unaffiliated population made up the largest non-Christian religious affiliation at 37%.
 Atheists made up 5% of the population and the largest non-Christian religion was Buddhism.
-In 2020, the Public Religion Research Institute determined 57% of adults were Christian.
+In 2020, the Public Religion Research Institute (PRRI) determined 57% of adults were Christian.
+By 2022, Christianity increased to 77% of the population according to the PRRI.